-In 2017, Dover's median income for all household and family types was lower than the Kent County median.
-The current unemployment rate in Dover is 6.2%.
-Among the employed, 43% work educational services, health care and social assistance.
-14% of the workforce is employed in lower-paying service occupations.
+In 2023, Dover's median income for all household and family types was lower than the Kent County median.
+The current unemployment rate in Dover is 7.9%.
+Among the employed, 28% work for educational services, health care and social assistance.
+Fourteen 14% of the workforce is employed in lower-paying service occupations.

-Higher education is directly related to earnings potential and 27.6% of Dover residents hold a bachelor's degree and another third have some college, including an associate degree.
-Adults with no high school diploma or equivalent earn 41% less an adult with a bachelor's degree in Dover and 54% less an adult with a Graduate or Professional degree.
-1 in ten Dover adults have not completed High School.
+Higher education is directly related to earnings potential and 20% of Dover residents hold a bachelor's degree and another third have some college, including an associate degree.
+Adults with no high school diploma or equivalent earn 66% less an adult with a bachelor's degree in Dover and 50% less an adult with a Graduate or Professional degree.
+One in ten Dover adults have not completed High School.